flatironinstitute/nemos/docs/quickstart.md

 The `model` object has the following arguments, stored as attributes,

 1. `model.observation_model`: The statistical model for the observed variable.
 The only available option so far is `nemos.observation_models.PoissonObservation`, which is the most common choice for modeling spike counts.
-2. `model.regularizer`: The type of regularization to be applied.
-The default is `nemos.regularizer.Ridge`, which implements Ridge (or $L_2$) regularization.
+2. `model.regularizer`: Determines the regularization type, defaulting to `nemos.regularizer.Ridge`, for $L_2$ regularization.

 You can change the defaults when you instantiate the model or after.